raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

     D7-->F7-->Empty7
 </div>

 It is important to note that a node in a linked list can have many inbound links, but only one outbound link.
-And thus, even though a graph like the above looks like a "tree" to us, each of the nodes in the graph looks like a linked list: You start at the node and follow the links to `Empty` without ever interacting with other nodes in the “tree.”
+And thus, even though a digraph like the above looks like a "tree" to us, each of the nodes in the digraph looks like a linked list: You start at the node and follow the links to `Empty` without ever interacting with other nodes in the “tree.”

 ### cycles in linked lists

-It is possible to create a graph of nodes that does not match the definition of a well-formed linked list.
+It is possible to create a digraph of nodes that does not match the definition of a well-formed linked list.
 For example, a chain of one or more nodes that links back to its head forms a cycle:

 <div class="mermaid">
-  graph LR
+  digraph LR
     a-->a

     b-->c-->d-->b